Skip to content

 Global static functions

-You can define global function anywhere in your program:
+You can define global functions anywhere in your program:

 fun customPow(a: Int, c: Int): Int {